 Always remember to take your time.
 Rushing leads to mistakes and ends up costing you more money to fix.

 It’s also highly recommended that you always use a high-quality thermal compound.

 Cheap thermal paste tends to go hard sooner than it should.
 It ends up causing more of a heat barrier than a heat transference medium.

-I hope this has helped and I wish you the best of luck in making your computer run nice and cool.
+I hope this has helped, and I wish you the best of luck in making it run nice and cool.